CMU-IDS-Spring-2024/building-an-interactive-data-science-dashboard-Prakruthi12345/README.md

 1. Did you notice any interesting patterns or trends in the dataset?

+I observed that for nearly all of the drugs, there were much fewer incidents prior to 2013 when compared to more recent years.
+Many drugs including Alcohol and Cocaine saw spikes around 2016 to 2017.
+Additionally, Fentanyl saw a significant increase in incidents from 2018 to 2023.

 2. Was it possible to understand how the dataset was different in the earlier years versus the more recent years?

- a.
-If so, what were some differences?
+ - If so, what were some differences?

- b.
-If not, how would you suggest changing the dashboard to make differences easier to find?
+ - If not, how would you suggest changing the dashboard to make differences easier to find?

+Like I mentioned previously, for nearly all of the drugs, there were much fewer incidents prior to 2013 when compared to more recent years.
+Additionally, I observed that from 2007 and 2012, the top drug was consistently cocaine.
+However, when the date/time range was extended until 2020, Alcohol became the top drug, and when extended until 2023, Fentanyl became the most prevalent drug in the incidents.

-4. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?
+3. Are there any other features you wish were present in your dashboard to either make discovery easier or to explore alternative aspects of the dataset?

+I feel that perhaps the time of day at which the incident occured could have been explored.
+This would help us better understand whether there are certain times of the day when fatal accidental overdoses occur and if there are preventative measures that we as a society can put in place during those peak hours specifically.